laithalqaisi/PSM-Raws/README.md

 How to use:

-1) Open the chapter you want in https://pocket.shonenmagazine.com/ or https://comic-days.com/ to download and press Ctrl+Shift+I to open the inspect tools.
+1) Open the chapter you want in https://pocket.shonenmagazine.com/ to download and press Ctrl+Shift+I to open the inspect tools.

 2) Open up the "Application" tab then go to frames > top > Images, and choose the image you want then right click and "save image as".